 Currently, the winner of the International Brain Bee Championship will be awarded $3,000, a summer research fellowship with an acclaimed neuroscientist, a traveling trophy for display at his or her school and an all expenses paid trip to the Society for Neuroscience annual meeting.
 The second place finisher will receive $2,000, and the third place finisher will receive $1,000.

 Information on the Central New Jersey Regional Brain Bee Competition sponsored by RWJMS may be found at: http://rwjms.rutgers.edu/neuroscience/BrainBee/BrainBee.html

 Students may enter only one regional brain bee competition.

 A panel of neuroscientists will serve as judges and score-keepers, and their decisions will be final.

 The competition will have two phases.

-Each question will be given to the group as a whole.
+An online Brain Bee will be conducted where questions will be given to the students as a whole.

-The competitors will be provided 20 seconds to write their answers on answers sheet.
-After each question (or round), the head judge will evaluate each competitor's answer.
+The competitors will be provided 20 seconds to record their answers.
+After each question the judges will evaluate each competitor's answer.

-The name of the individual winner will be submitted to the organizers of the National Brain Bee, which will be held in March 14th and 15th at the University of Maryland at Baltimore.
+The name of the individual winner will be submitted to the organizers of the National Brain Bee, which will be hosted by the Northeastern Ohio Medical University as an entirely virtual event on April 9-11.